cerafinn/Horiseon/readme.md

 <br />

 ## General Information
 The website is designed to help businesses with Search Engine Optimization.
-Refactored HTML code for accessibility standards and consolidated CSS.
+Refactored HTML code for accessibility and consolidated CSS.

 <br />